INCREASE YOUR ATTRACTION TO CUSTOMERS BY GOING LIVE!

 Here are my top 10 tips for going live on Facebook which should help you reduce them sweat beads.

 1) Make bullet points – write them large so you can see them.
 Keep them off camera, use a post-it note beside the ‘camera dot’ you look at (don’t look at the screen/your own face when talking!).

 2) Practice – Practice offline before going live.
 Why not set your live to ‘only me’ before hitting the actual ‘go live button’ to the public.
 Facebook recommend 10 minutes being long enough to hold viewers engagement (the average is 3 – 5 minutes so secure your point by then and try hold them for longer).

 3) Promote – Promote your LIVE event before going live to get maximum exposure and eyeballs on your live.
 Promote on all platforms driving viewers to your event.
-Create a graphic on WordSwag, Picmonkey or Canva saying ‘Going Live on Facebook in 30 mins’ or ‘I’m going live in five’.
+Create an optional graphic on WordSwag, Picmonkey or Canva saying ‘Going Live on Facebook in 30 mins’ or ‘I’m going live in five’.
 I also promote my lives via my Manychat messenger bot, send a broadcast message to all your subscribers so they don't miss your tips you are about to share and add the link to 'watch the replay' so people have the option to catch up later.

 4) Don’t look down on people – Prop your device up at EYE LEVEL, don’t look down to people, use books, plant pots, boxes, anything you can use to stable your device to eye level.
 You are now being a live TV show for your Facebook friends.

 5) Title your Live – Create a ‘snappy title’ something that will catch people’s attention and draw them to watching your chat.
 Describe & Tease – draw people in with clever and attractive words!